danhunsaker/calends-php/README.md

 This will make your calendar system available to all `Calends` objects throughout your project.

+Note that while Calends will automatically find and register class definitions in the `Danhunsaker\Calends\Calendar` namespace, it is considered bad form to create your classes there unless they're officially recognized by the main project, since a namespace implies official support and/or endorsement.

 #### Database Definitions ####

 The other way is by storing your definition in a database.
 To use this